leontoddjohnson/etc/content/docs/coding/movements/_index.md

 **track cue**

-Hold a pad in the *third* column to define a "play trigger" at track `i`, and then select an *unlit* pad in the first column to assign the play trigger to track `j`.
+Hold a pad in the *third* column to define track `i` as a "play trigger", then select an *unlit* pad in the first column to assign the play trigger to track `j`.
 Track `j` will start at step 1 when track `i` returns to step 1 (i.e., they will sync up at the first step of the *first* sequence bar).
 For this to work, track `i` (the trigger) must only have a *singular* `clock_fraction` (no clock range).

-If you hold a pad in the third column, you'll be shown the bank triggered by that track.
+If you hold a pad in the third column and select a *lit* pad *in the same row* (i.e., a playing track), then that track will STOP at the end of its current pattern bar.

 **bank cue**

-Hold a pad in the *third* column to define a "play trigger" at track `i`, and then select one of the four pads in the bottom row (at the lower left) to assign the trigger to bank `j`.
-Once track `i` returns to step 1, all tracks (with samples/patterns loaded in bank `j`) will switch to bank `j` and continue playing.
+Hold a pad in the *third* column to define track `i` as a "play trigger", then select one of the four pads in the bottom row (at the lower left) to assign the trigger to bank `j`.
+Once track `i` returns to step 1, *all* tracks will switch to bank `j` and continue playing (even if there are no samples or patterns loaded on that bank).

-If you hold a pad in the third column, you'll be shown the bank triggered by that track.
-Only one bank can be triggered by a track, and any track can only trigger *one* bank.
+- If you hold a pad in the third column, you'll be shown the tracks or bank triggered by that track.
+- A track can trigger multiple other tracks.
+- A track can only trigger *one* bank, and only one bank can be triggered at a time.
+- Re-selecting any "triggered" track or bank (no need to hold anything) will undo the trigger.

 {{% hint warning %}}
 Note: clock fractions and track-level parameters will remain the same when switching from bank to bank.
 You might need to get creative here: e.g., use the pattern bars to "slow/speed up" the time, use the parameter patterns to control parameters between banks.